arthurcremelie/home-assistant/README.md

 View solar panels statistics with the SolarEdge API integration.

 ### Somfy
+Control and automate the roller shutters at home via Home Assistant.

 ### MQTT
 Locally control WiFi bulbs and sockets.
-My bulbs and sockets come from Action (BE/NL) and come with Tuya out of the box, but I flashed them with Tasmota.
+My bulbs and sockets come from Action (BE/NL) and come with Tuya installed out of the box, but I flashed them with Tasmota.

 ### Kodi
 ```